GSA-TTS/FAC/docs/product/roadmap.md

 1. **Initial release**

-## Option 3: Integrate more closely with the current FAC
+## ~~Option 3: Integrate more closely with the current FAC~~
+NINA: Let's assume we don't have to consider this optionn

 **Goals:** Avoid the risks of big rewrite and deploy more modest updates incrementally.
-Solve issue of Census not being willing to maintain old system past a certain date.
+Avoid risk of Census being asked to maintain current system past a certain date.

 NOTE: This is currently just an idea from Peter to spark discussion, not a vetted proposal